jodylane/React-redux/README.md

  ```
  These help ensure that testing Redux states and actions are left un-mutated which is extremely important principle in Redux.

+ ###Observations:

+ I quickly noticed just with this basic todo application that file structure will be a huge issue working in redux-react application as they get very messy very quickly I will have to look into other files structures that will make the files easier to find and organize.

+ Jest Tests are a must in redux they are absolute life savers!!!